 – To communicate with our family at home, we carried a personal locator beacon, a SPOT device.
 It is an older model, and only provides one way communication.
 The SPOT can also be used to request help when you get into trouble and far from civilization.
 With the number of people on the GR20, I never felt isolated or alone.
 But it is good to plan to be self sufficient.

 – we used an MSR Pocket Rocket stove, a very common type of stove in North America.
 You had to be careful purchasing fuel, as some European stoves use a clip on mechanism.
 The Pocket Rocket uses screw attachment for the fuel canister.
 We purchased our gas canister from the Super U in Calvi and at a little supply store in Vizzavona.

 – on many of our family adventures, I read a novel out loud at bedtime, so we brought a small novel, “No Picnic on Mt Kenya” with us to read.

-– Emily and I both had stuffed animal mascots on our backpacks, Horace the Hedgehog and Frosty Paws the Cat.
+– Micah and I both had stuffed animal mascots on our backpacks, Horace the Hedgehog and Frosty Paws the Cat.
 Maybe they were a small weight penalty, but we are ok with that.